-For assistance with the specialised ecological input for BREEAM assessment and the Code for Sustainable Homes (CfSH) in line with current technical guidance manuals (BREEAM UK Non-Domestic Refurbishment & Fit-Out 2014 and New Construction 2014 Technical Manual, BREEAM New Construction UK 2011, BREEAM Domestic Refurbishment 2012 and CfSH Technical Guide 2010), talk to our team of experts at Thomson.
+Thomson’s specialists can provide help with the specialised ecological input for BREEAM assessment and the Code for Sustainable Homes (CfSH) in line with current technical guidance manuals (BREEAM UK Non-Domestic Refurbishment & Fit-Out 2014 and New Construction 2014 Technical Manual, BREEAM New Construction UK 2018, BREEAM Domestic Refurbishment 2012 and CfSH Technical Guide 2010).

 What does BREEAM assessment involve?

 Ecological data will be collected by our teams of ecologists on an initial site visit.
 This is then used to prepare a BREEAM assessment report to fulfil the specific requirements of each issue.